SKaDiZZ/TestAPI/README.md

 # TestAPI

 This little test app is using Wordpress REST API v2 to fetch data from Wordpress website as JSON and display it in recycler view.
-App is made for learning and practice, it should give you idea how to work with Wordpress API v2 and handle data from responses.
+App is made for learning and practice, it should give you idea how to work with Wordpress API v2 and handle data from responses in your android apps.

 * Using
   * SQUARE OKHTTP > https://github.com/square/okhttp